Eschatologue/CM_wiki/docs/character-creation/ability-scores/wisdom.md

 ### Spellcasting Ability

-Clerics, druids, and rangers use Wisdom as their spellcasting ability, which helps determine the saving throw DCs of spells they cast.
+Clerics, druids, and rangers use Wisdom as their spellcasting ability, which helps determine the Saving Throw DCs of spells they cast.

 ### Wisdom saves